Buying a recond piano

 technique.

-Before buying a recond piano "keep in mind" that outside appearance of a
+"Keep in mind" that outside appearance of a

 piano does not reflect the true condition of a piano, unless you're buying it as a